R/plot_befafter_shapes.R

 ...

-name of the column containing the categorical variable to be plotted on the X axis.
+name of the column (without quotes) containing the categorical variable to be plotted on the X axis.

-name of the column containing the quantitative Y values.
+name of the column (without quotes) with the quantitative variable to plot on the Y axis.

-name of the column with the matching variable to pass on to geom_line.
+name of the column (without quotes) with the matching variable to pass on to geom_line.

 logical TRUE/FALSE, whether to show box and whisker plot or not (default is FALSE)